Centre for Environmental and Information Technology (EIT)

-The Department has 21 full-time members of faculty, 6 research faculty members, 29 staff, 100 graduate students, 25 post-doctoral fellows and research associates and ~200 Honours undergraduate students in Earth and Environmental Sciences related programs.
-In addition, the Geological Engineering program, with ~100 students, is shared with the Department of Civil and Environmental Engineering.
+The Department has 21 full-time members of faculty, 4 research faculty members, 29 staff, approximately 100 graduate students, 25 post-doctoral fellows and research associates and over 250 Honours undergraduate students in Earth and Environmental Sciences related programs.
+In addition, the Geological Engineering program, with approximately 100 undergraduate students, is shared with the Department of Civil and Environmental Engineering.
 Undergraduate studies are available in both a Co-operative Education and Regular format.
 The Department fosters a dynamic and thriving research environment with over $15 million in annual research, houses a CERC Chair and 2 CRC’s (Tier 1) and initiated the Southern Ontario Water Consortium (>$55 million) and the Canadian Water Network.
 The Department attracts outstanding Canadian and international applicants to its graduate programs.
 Collaborative research programs that are global in scope are currently active with members of the Faculties of Science, Environment, Mathematics and Engineering and the Water Institute.
 The Department is interested in strengthening these transdisciplinary initiatives and expanding ties within the national and international academic communities.

-The University of Waterloo is located in the attractive and vibrant two-university community of Kitchener-Waterloo (population 500,000) in southwestern Ontario, about one hour west of Toronto.
+The University of Waterloo is located in the attractive and vibrant two-university community of Kitchener-Waterloo (population 500,000) in southwestern Ontario, about 100 km west of Toronto.

 Applications and nominations should include a detailed resume, the names and contact information for three individuals willing to provide references, and a statement of capabilities and qualification.
-The application review process will begin on October 15, 2014 and will continue until the position is filled.
-The anticipated start date is September 1, 2015.
+The closing date for applications is October 15, 2015.
+The anticipated start date is September 1, 2016.
 Send applications or nominations to:

 Faculty of Science